Lets

 -- This is not allowed.

-Additionally, a name cannot be introduced to the same block more than once, as it is unclear which expression should be used.
+Additionally, a name cannot be introduced to the same tuple more than once, as it is unclear which expression should be used.

 -- This is not allowed.